 Natalie Dempsey is now a quantity surveyor, but she started out as an assistant quantity surveyor at the contractor Skanska UK.
 ‘I was responsible for identifying what was included in a “package” of work for a subcontractor to ensure that they could bid for the work, making sure the subcontractor got paid for work and adjusting the cost if the client changed the design or there was an issue on site,’ she says of her first roles.
 ‘I also visited manufacturing plants to ensure materials were the quality we expected.’

-Ashley Dunsmore, a quantity surveyor at Kier Group with three years’ experience says of her role: ‘I work on a number of projects simultaneously and I split my time between working in the office and visiting construction sites.
+Ashley Dunsmore, a quantity surveyor at Kier Group, told us: ‘I work on a number of projects simultaneously and I split my time between working in the office and visiting construction sites.
 Our office covers a massive area in Scotland so it could take me an hour and a half to reach a site.
 On smaller projects, I’m the only quantity surveyor but on larger ones I work in a team of two or three.‘